-While a person is automatically presumed to be the father of a child if married to the mother, the father of a child born out of wedlock is required to acknowledge the fatherhood officially with the competent civil registry.
-In the event that there is a disagreement between mother, father, child or other interested parties with regard to the identity of the father, the fatherhood may be contested in court.
+Whereas a person is automatically presumed to be the father of a child if married to the mother, the father of a child born out of wedlock is required to officially acknowledge his fatherhood with the competent civil registry.
+In case there is a disagreement between mother, father, child or other interested parties with regard to the identity of the father, the fatherhood may be contested in court.

 In principle, children born out of wedlock have the same inheritance rights as children born in a marriage, provided their fatherhood has been acknowledged or declared by court decision.
 However, their statutory share with regard to the estate of a parent (including the compulsory portion protected by the Swiss forced heirship regime), is naturally smaller if they have to share the estate with a surviving spouse of the testator, as compared with the situation of unmarried parents who have no mutual statutory inheritance rights.
+In many cantons children born out of wedlock are exempted from inheritance and gift tax.

 As of 1973, adopted children have had the same inheritance rights as biological children, provided the adoption was carried out in accordance with Swiss law or is recognised in Switzerland.
+Adopted children can be exempted from inheritance and gift tax as well, provided they fulfil certain additional requirements.